AgiNetz/data_literacy_project/README.md

 # Installation
 1. Create a new python virtual environment
 2. pip install -r requirements.txt
-3. Run any of the notebook in /exp
+3. Run any of the notebooks in /exp

 # Structure